 - If baking in a warm kitchen, it is a good idea to pop your tart crust into the fridge for a few minutes prior to baking.

-- Use an all purpose flour for this recipe.
+- I use organic unbleached all-purpose flour for this recipe.

 - If you don’t have a food processor, you can make the tart crust using a fork or a dough cutter.